I. C. Vissarion: World War I and peak popularity

 Writing in October 1919, Galaction declared Vissarion as the "strong peasant artist" Romanians had been looking for—a verdict described as highly exaggerated by literary scholar Șerban Cioculescu.
 The 300-page Petre Pârcălabul ("Petre the Burgrave"), appeared in late 1920, but was dated 1921.
-Set in 1839 Wallachia, it intertwined a romance novel (concluding that men are naturally polygamous) into a historical narrative with appearances by Hajduk Radu lui Anghel and court poet Iancu Văcărescu.
+Set in 1839 Wallachia, it intertwined a romance novel (concluding that men are naturally polygamous) into a historical narrative with appearances by Hajduk Radu Anghel and court poet Iancu Văcărescu.
 Ethnographer Pompiliu Pîrvescu gave the work a mixed review—he disliked the "deluge of gibberish" in parts of the novel, and criticized Vissarion for making his characters speak "like today's lawyers."
 He encouraged Vissarion to continue writing in the genre.
 Patria newspaper called Petre Pârcălabul a quasi-reportage, "written in great haste", suggesting that the subject matter was entirely "banal".
 Vrăjitoarea ("The Witch"), appearing in 1921, was followed in 1924 by Cântecele lui Iancu ("Songs of Iancu") and Islaz ieftin ("Cheap Commons"), and in 1928 by a sequel, Ber-Căciulă Împărat ("Ber-Căciulă as Emperor").
 The latter's eponymous hero is a monarch and inventor of social-improvement devices, which allow him to establish a flourishing experiment in utopian socialism.
-In the book's first print, the cover illustration showed Vissarion's own flying machine.
+In the book's first print, the cover illustration showed Vissarion's flying machine.
 While Cântecele lui Iancu, comprising erotic verse, was panned by reviewers as "prosaic and tasteless", a prose work, titled Corvin, won Vissarion the Writers' Society award for 1929.
 Only the first installments of Sub călcâi appeared as a volume in 1922, with other fragments put out by various magazines over the next decade.